facelessg00n/BerlaTools/README.md

 ## Known issues.
 If phone numbers are populated in all fields, i.e. PhoneNumber, MobileNumber etc. only the number from PhoneNumber is currently plotted.
+Phone numbers will not currently match if they are stored differently in other devices, i.e with / without country codes.